spectrocloud/librarium/docs/docs-content/clusters/data-center/maas/install-manage-maas-pcg.md

   :::

-The Palette CLI will now provision a PCG cluster in your OpenStack environment.
+The Palette CLI will now provision a PCG cluster in your MAAS environment.
 If the deployment fails due to misconfiguration, update the PCG configuration file and restart the install process.
 Refer to the Edit and Redeploy PCG section below.
 For additional assistance, visit our [Customer Support](https://spectrocloud.atlassian.net/servicedesk/customer/portals) portal.

 ### Validate